 The Worx WG510 also will not deal with lots of acorns that well.
 Yes it will chomp up a few of em but if you have tons of acorns, don’t expect this to vacuum them up like legos on your carpet.
 Again, do not use this as a chipper and try to throw acorns inside, it often times will spit the acorns back at you with some velocity, so don’t look down the tube while it’s running either.

 The Worx WG510 Turbine Fusion Leaf Blower, Mulcher, Vac features 3-in-1 versatile functionality that will speed up your Fall yard cleanup and make it easier on your back.
+The WG510 does a good job with light duty leaf cleanup, vacuuming dry leaves and makes fine mulch.
 It makes cleaning out leaves from flower beds, shrubs, bushes an absolute dream.
 We recommend the Worx WG510 for its versatile functionality and convenience.

 Worx W510G Turbine Fusion Leaf Blower, Mulcher, Vac $74.97